 The best way to find yourself is to lose yourself in the service of others.” - Mahatma Gandhi

 This programme is our own, age-appropriate version of the British Duke of Edinburgh Award or the International Baccalaureate’s CAS programme and is designed to give students opportunities for development beyond academics in areas such as personal responsibility, the building of self-confidence, acquisition of new skills and to encourage a balanced lifestyle.
 CASS stands for Community, Activity, Sport and Service.
 The explanations below summarise the big picture for each section.

 In the Upper Elementary School, we encourage all students to take part in a range of activities in and out of school.
 For many students, the award will give recognition for hobbies, sports, skills and interests they already take part in.
 For others, it may challenge them to try some new skills and to allow our children to be risk-takers.
 Our enduring aim is to develop our children into well-rounded citizens of the future.
 The award comprises three levels of achievement – bronze, silver and gold.
 Credits are awarded at each level, with children aiming to gain a specific number of credits to reach their target.
 We celebrate our success in a dedicated CASS Assembly each term.

 Each student will be allocated a CASS Student Handbook, which provides all the details for planning and recording activities.
 This booklet allows each child to evaluate their successes and set personal targets.

-We welcome all to come and join us in the UES and participate in our CASS projects, as we challenge ourselves to make a difference in the world today and in the future.
+We welcome all to come and join us in the Upper Elementary School and participate in our CASS projects, as we challenge ourselves to make a difference in the world today and in the future.

 Volunteering within the school community offers the chance to make a difference in people's lives and to use students' skills and experience to help their school community.
-Students can use this opportunity to become involved in a project that they care about.
+Students can use this opportunity to become involved in a project they care about.